 including Oxford and Cambridge.
 As a comprehensive school, many of our students receive contextualised offers for places on competitive courses, which are lower than for applicants studying at selective or independent schools.
 The Sixth Form is academic in its focus yet offers a broad range of courses to meet the personal interests and ambitions of our diverse student body.
-We are delighted to be able to offer A Level Photography, along with a number of Level 3 gualifications such as the Cambridge Technical Level 3 Extended Certificate in IT and the BTEC National Level 3 Diploma in Business, BTEC Level 3 National Extended Certificate in Engineering and BTEC Level 3 National Extended Certificate in Sport.
-We are committed to providing our students with the highest quality teaching in the best possible facilities and our new Sixth Form Building provides a dedicated purposebuilt learning environment.
+We are delighted to be able to offer A Level Photography and A Level Film Studies, along with a number of Level 3 gualifications such as the Cambridge Technical Level 3 Extended Certificate in IT and the BTEC National Level 3 Diploma in Business and BTEC Level 3 National Extended Certificate in Sport.
+We are committed to providing our students with the highest guality teaching in the best possible facilities and our Sixth Form Building provides a dedicated purpose-built learning environment.